zhouyangchao/chash/README.md

 ```c
 int32_t compare_func(elment_t *elment, ...)
 ```
-and supporting more than one comparison functions if you need.
+and supporting more than one comparison functions while you need.
+It supports fuzzy comparison.
 ###user input callback function
-Call this function when the compare function return 0. <br>
+Call this function when the input compare function return 0. <br>
 The prototype of callback function can be like this: <br>
 ```c
 int32_t callback_func(elment_t *elment, ...)